swarajbachu/userbubble/internal-docs/customer-integration-guide.md

 **Cause:** HMAC signature doesn't match

 **Solutions:**
-1. Check secret key is correct (from InputHive dashboard)
+1. Check secret key is correct (from critichut dashboard)
 2. Ensure you're signing the user ID (not email or other field)
 3. Verify signature is hex-encoded (not base64)